duckstery/guide-blog/docs/concept/composition/reuse.md

 <script setup>
-import UsingMixin from "../../demo/using-mixin/UsingMixin.vue";
+import {default as UsingMixin} from "../../demo/using-mixin/App.vue";
-import UsingMixinConflict from "../../demo/using-mixin-conflict/UsingMixinConflict.vue";
+import {default as UsingMixinConflict} from "../../demo/using-mixin-conflict/App.vue";
-import UsingComposable from "../../demo/using-composable/UsingComposable.vue";
+import {default as UsingComposable} from "../../demo/using-composable/App.vue";
 </script>